ScratchMom/esb-demo/usecase3/Readme.md

 Note: Auto generate the Data service from datasource created above.

-Sample data service configuration EmployeesDataService.dbs is attached for your reference.
+Sample data service configuration ```EmployeesDataService.dbs``` is attached for your reference only.

 WSO2 Identity Server 5.0.0 - Getting the access_token
 -----------------------------------------------------